STYLE PRAC PHOTOGRAPHY WORKSHOP - SYDNEY

 *ESSENTIAL STYLING KIT INCLUSIONS

-8. Di Lorenzo Marble: We rely on these guys a lot, for our surfaces, as well as the occasional bathroom renovation!
-So it would not be fair to NOT include a piece of their magnificent, lightly veined Calcutta.
-This slab will get your overhead sqaure format foot shots or it's the perfect background surface, as a stand in splashback.
-Chosen for its palette and its surface polish, as well as its perfect size, this neat and storable (30 x 61cm) piece slips behind your door, under your bed or between that annoying space near your fridge, for easy access when you decide to turn your kitchen upside down for a 'shoot'.
+- Perini Marble: This slab, from Perini Tiles in Melbourne, will get your overhead square format foot shots or it's the perfect background surface, as a stand in splashback.
+Chosen for its palette and its surface polish, as well as its perfect size, this neat and storable piece slips behind your door, under your bed or between that annoying space near your fridge, for easy access when you decide to turn your kitchen upside down for a 'shoot'.
 “Or better still,' says Megan, "use it as the perfectly lush chopping or serving board," who adds small plastic adhesive feet under her's and stores it in the kitchen, for everyday appreciation, or when people drop by.
 The ultimate snacks platter!

-16. Clip: Keep your ribbons or trims in order, according to each shot.
-Hold valuable or don't-lose invoices and paper work together.
+- Clip: Keep your ribbons or trims in order, according to each shot.
+Hold valuable or don't-lose invoices and paperwork together.
 Shoot a bundle of old recipes together.
 Whether you put this gold clip to use at the back end, behind the scenes, or up the front, under the camera lens, there is not a better looking clip than this one!